 What is the best way to beat a drunk driving charge?

 Virginia has extremely harsh penalties for DUI convictions.
 Stafford & Fredericksburg area residents trust in local law enforcement to maintain public safety in many ways.
 That does not mean, however, that every arrest is warranted or that every defendant is guilty.
-Fortunately, our legal and judicial system allows for people to prove their innocence and sometimes have charges lessened or even dropped, including people arrested on DUI charges.
+Fortunately, our legal and judicial system allows people to prove their innocence and sometimes have charges lessened or even dropped, including people arrested on DUI charges.

 The penalties set forth by Virginia law are well detailed by both the Department of Motor Vehicles and the State Legislature.
 Every case is unique but the basic parameters for DUI penalties are as follows: